Pulled Apart - Part XIII: IMPF revised, again.

-Pull started as a learning exercise and so I didn’t feel bad about using a new technology for a component which may not be the best choice.
-IMPF was one such are where I decided to use a new technology, however it hasn’t been smooth sailing – but I persisted as it was important for me to learn.
+Pull started as a learning exercise, so I didn’t feel bad about using a new technology for a component that may not be the best choice.
+IMPF was one such area where I decided to use a new technology, though it hasn’t been smooth sailing – but I persisted, as it was important for me to learn.

-I was working on some enhancements and bug fixes recently and I ended having to put yet another hack into IMPF to handle the technology behind the scenes.
-In this case a Thread.Sleep to have a partial delay between when things are written and when they are read.
-This was a wake up bell for me, because it felt dirty and stupid.
+I was working on some enhancements and bug fixes recently and ended up having to put yet another hack into IMPF to handle the technology behind the scenes.
+In this case, a Thread.Sleep delay was needed between when things are written and when they are read.
+This was a wake-up call for me, as it felt dirty and stupid.
 So what did I do?
-I decided the best course of action was to step back and think what is the best way to do this – and so I ripped all the MemoryMappedFile file out and the Win32 API stuff (about 200 lines of code) and replaced it with a WCF service/client implementation.
+I decided the best course of action was to step back and think about the best way to do this—and so I ripped all the MemoryMappedFile out and the Win32 API stuff (about 200 lines of code) and replaced it with a WCF service/client implementation.

 [ServiceContract]